hyperledger/fabric-sdk-java/README.md

 You must be running a local peer and orderer to be able to run the unit tests.

 ### Running the integration tests
-You must be running local instances of Fabric-ca  and Fabric to be able to run the integration tests.
+You must be running local instances of Fabric-ca, Fabric peers and Fabric orderers to be able to run the integration tests.
 See above for running these services in Vagrant.
 Use this `maven` command to run the integration tests:
  * _mvn failsafe:integration-test -DskipITs=false_

 ### End to end test scenario
 The _src/test/java/org/hyperledger/fabric/sdkintegration/End2endIT.java_ integration test is an example of installing, instantiating, invoking and querying a chaincode.
-It constructs the Hyperledger Chain, deploys the `GO` chain code and initializes the ledger with to variables A= "100", B= "200".
+It constructs the Hyperledger channel, deploys the `GO` chain code, invokes the chaincode to do a transfer amount operation and queries the resulting blockchain world state.
-It then invokes the chain code function `move` that transfers 100 from A to B on the ledger.
-It then queries the ledger to see if B is now 300.

-### Default CA certificates for signature validation of Peer and Orderer messages

-Directory _cacerts_ contains the default CA certificates used by Hyperledger Fabric for signature validation.

-These certificates are copied from the directories
- * hyperledger/fabric/msp/sampleconfig/admincerts
+This test is a reworked version of the Fabric [e2e_cli example](https://github.com/hyperledger/fabric/tree/master/examples/e2e_cli) to demonstrate the features of the SDK.
+To better understand blockchain and Fabric concepts, we recommend you install and run the _e2e_cli_ example.

+#### End to end test environment
+The test defines one Fabric orderer and two organizations (peerOrg1, peerOrg2), each of which has 2 peers, one fabric-ca service.

+For ease of assigning ports and mapping of artifacts to physical files, all peers, orderers and fabric-ca are run as Docker containers controlled via a docker-compose configuration file.

+The files used by the end to end are:
+ * _src/test/fixture/sdkintegration/e2e-2Orgs/channel_  (everything needed to bootstrap the orderer and create the channels)
+ * _src/test/fixture/sdkintegration/e2e-2Orgs/crypto-config_ (as-is.
+Used by `configtxgen` and `docker-compose` to map the MSP directories)
- * hyperledger/fabric/msp/sampleconfig/cacerts
+ * _src/test/fixture/sdkintegration/docker-compose.yaml_

-The SDK loads these certificates into its CryptoPrimitives trust store and uses them when validating signed messages from peer nodes.
+### Certificates and other cryptography artifacts

+Fabric requires that each organization have private keys and certificates for use in signing and verifying messages going to and from clients, peers and orderers.
+Each organization groups these artifacts in an **MSP** (Membership Service Provider) with a unique _MSPID_ .

+Furthermore, each organization is assumed to generate these artifacts independently.
+The *fabric-ca* project is an example of such a certificate generation service.
+Fabric also provides the `cryptogen` tool to automatically generate all cryptographic artifacts needed for the end to end test.

+The end to end test case artifacts are stored under in directory _src/test/fixture/sdkintegration/e2e-2Org/crypto-config_ .

 ### Chaincode endorsement policies
 Policies are described in the [Fabric Endorsement Policies document](https://gerrit.hyperledger.org/r/gitweb?p=fabric.git;a=blob;f=docs/endorsement-policies.md;h=1eecf359c12c3f7c1ddc63759a0b5f3141b07f13;hb=HEAD).